Obliquey/weekend-sql-to-do-list/README.md

 1. Small one, but for some reason my tasks to be completed were appending to the DOM just nicely, while completed tasks (tasks with a 'isComplete' val of TRUE) were not appending correctly.
 I realized it's because I had a single " within the data-id attr of that list item when I was appending them.
 Problem fixed by removing quotation.
 2. Another problem, another typo!
 My completed tasks "completedButtons" were working nicely, while my incomplete tasks "completeButtons" were not.
 Well, I realized it's because I was had made that typo, with one being named "completedButtons" and the other "completeButtons".
 Whoops.
 3. Decided to use LI instead of a table for my checklist.
 So I need to figure out a way to post the tasks to the DOM in a legible way....
+    -Got it!
+Found out I could use hierarchical list indentation.
+So the main task is up front, and the notes and due date for that task are indented underneath.
+Seperated them each with slightly opaque dotted lines, for further legibility.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).